AdguardTeam/KnowledgeBase/docs/adguard-for-android/solving-problems/compatibility-issues.md

 ### Unsupported browsers

-1. **UC Browsers**: UC Browser, UC Browser for x86, UC Mini, UC Browser HD
+**UC Browsers: UC Browser, UC Browser for x86, UC Mini, UC Browser HD**

 To be able to filter HTTPS traffic, AdGuard requires the user to install a certificate into the device's trusted user certificates.
 Unfortunately, UC-family browsers don't trust user certificates, so AdGuard cannot perform HTTPS filtering there.

 **Solution**

 *Requires root access*.
-To solve this problem, move the certificate to the system certificates store.
+To solve this problem, move the certificate to the system certificate store.

-2. **Opera mini**: Opera mini, Opera mini with Yandex
+**Opera mini: Opera mini, Opera mini with Yandex**

 Opera mini drives traffic through a compression proxy by default and AdGuard is not able to decompress and filter it at the same time.